sandyc08/School_District_Analysis/README.md

 The previous district summary(shown below).
 ![old district](https://user-images.githubusercontent.com/106573185/175230517-0d5085c5-aa3f-4c67-a20e-c0a47a0ffe6f.PNG)

-The school summary showed similar results, however an even smaller percentage change.
+The school summary showed similar results, with an even smaller margin on the percentage change.
 New Analysis![header](https://user-images.githubusercontent.com/106573185/175233053-9cda64d5-b8ed-4279-8f5e-788c26cd6a7e.PNG)
 ![summary new](https://user-images.githubusercontent.com/106573185/175232089-a67dbf73-d54a-4766-a7b4-759bb3002f2e.PNG)
 Previous
 ![summary old](https://user-images.githubusercontent.com/106573185/175232123-9d871c0c-b54a-4547-ab26-a42dca5363f2.PNG)
+All  values dropped except for the reading score which increased slightly.

+Summary
+Dropping the scores did not greatly improve the schools scores nor did it drop them substantially.
+The changes were quite minor.
+Since one of the scores increased with the removal of the possibly flawed data, one could even say that maybe the data was not altered.